subsurface/subsurface/packaging/ios/README.md

 The Xcode project and app bundle are under `<BUILD_DIR>/build-ios/`.

+**Incremental builds**

+On a re-run with no source changes, `ios-build-subsurface.sh` skips rebuilding Kirigami/ECM and the googlemaps plugin (it detects the installed outputs and the recorded Kirigami version/patch-set marker).
+Native C libraries (libxml2, libxslt, libzip, libgit2) and libdivecomputer are also skipped when their installed artefacts are current.

+To force a complete rebuild from scratch, delete or clear `BUILD_DIR` before re-running.
+The `~/git/ios_build_subsurface.sh` wrapper supports a `rebuild` argument that does this automatically.

+**Note:** the Kirigami skip check covers both the pinned upstream version and the set of local patches (`mobile-widgets/3rdparty/00*.patch`).
+Changing either will trigger a full Kirigami rebuild on the next run.

 ## Signing and distribution

 The build script disables code signing (`CODE_SIGNING_ALLOWED=NO`) so that it